Sigourney, Iowa: Government

 Sigourney is represented by Rep. Mariannette Miller-Meeks in the United States House of Representatives.

 Education

 The Sigourney Community School District encompasses nearly a 70 sqmi radius, drawing students from smaller surrounding communities.
 Approximately 700 students are enrolled yearly, with an average of 350 attending elementary (K-6) and 350 students attending junior/senior high (7-12).
 The average graduating class is 50 students with 80% moving on to college.
 The school system's mascot is the Sigourney Savage.

+The public library is the Sigourney Public Library.